The Web Health

 Doctors divide tension headaches into three main types based on how often they happen:

-• Infrequent Episodic: Happens not more than once a month.
+• Infrequent tension-type headache: Occurs no more than once a month.

-• Chronic: Happens more than 15 days in a month for at least 3 consecutive months.
+• Chronic tension-type headache: Happens more than 15 days a month for at least 3 consecutive months.

-There are activities that may lead to tension headache.
-For instance, maintaining the head in a fixed position, as when typing, working at a computer, doing fine handiwork, or using a microscope, can be a cause.
+• Some activities: For instance, maintaining the head in a fixed position, such as when typing, working at a computer, doing fine handiwork, or using a microscope, can be a cause of this type of headache.

-Likewise, sleeping in a wrong posture or in a cold room will cause the muscles to pull on the head and cause a headache.
+• Sleep deprivation: Acquiring less sleep than the normal 7 to 8 hours minimum, along with sleeping in the wrong posture or in a cold room, will cause the muscles to pull on the head and cause a headache.

 Other common triggers include: